Vishnu-sai-teja/Resume-Parser/README.md

 ## Testing

-Testing has not been implemented yet.
-Future updates will include unit tests to ensure the reliability and correctness of each component.
+Testing of all the agents have been implemented using the `pytest` library
+- `tests` :
+  - `test_resume_reader.py`  : Define unit tests for resume reader agent
+  - `test_entity_extractor.py` : Define unit test cases for entity extraction agent
+  - `test_entity_Validation.py` : Define unit test cases for the entity validation agent

 ## Assumptions and Design Decisions